 How Often Should You Replace Makeup Brushes?

-Makeup brushes touch your face on a daily basis, which is why it’s so important to use high-quality brushes and regularly clean them.
-But even with a proper cleaning routine, makeup brushes don’t last forever.
+Makeup brushes touch your face daily, which is why it’s so important to use high-quality brushes and to clean them regularly.

-So, how often should you replace your makeup brushes?
-Typically, makeup brushes can last you 2-3 years and maybe even longer if they are cleaned and stored properly.
+Typically, makeup brushes can last 2-3 years or even longer if they are cleaned and stored correctly.
 Makeup sponges, on the other hand, last 3-6 months with proper care.

-In this post, we will go over different types of makeup brushes and how long they last.
 We will also give you a few tips on cleaning and storing your brushes to help extend their lifespan.

 How Often Should You Clean Your Makeup Brushes?

 Most makeup brushes, the ones with bristles, need to be cleaned every week.
-We’re talking eyeshadow brushes, bronzer brushes, blush brushes, powder brushes, and foundation brushes.

-If it has a bristle, you should be cleaning it once a week.
-If you’re using a sponge makeup applicator, you need to wash it every single time you use it.
+If you’re using a sponge makeup applicator, you need to wash it after every use.
 That’s right, every time!

-Since sponges absorb everything, they are likely to pick up bacteria and oils from your face.
 The bacteria grow very well in damp and porous spaces, which can lead to breakouts and acne the next time you put the brush on your face.

 This is why it’s so important to keep your brushes clean – your skin will thank you for it!